 This wonderful old home is the only full two-and-a-half story gambrel-roofed colonial building in Nova Scotia, and possibly in Canada.
 Its two lateral wings add to its distinctiveness.

-The Manor House, as it was intially known, was built c.
-1770 as the family home for Joseph Scott and his wife Margaret (Cottnam).
+Having different names over the years, the Manor House, as it was initially known, was built circa 1770 as the family home for Joseph Scott and his wife Margaret (Cottnam).

 Joseph Scott was an Irish settler who arrived in Halifax in 1749 with Edward Cornwallis.
 He was a merchant who later received several land grants, establishing saw mills and a grist mill on the Sackville River.
 He was appointed as a lumber surveyor, a justice of the peace, and a judge of the inferior court of common pleas, and was elected as a representative to the House of Assembly for Kings County.
 He also served in the militia.